 So in the last week or 2, I have been pondering on the deep realisation that nobody is really special.
 Honestly, I have known this for a while, mainly because we are all humans and success, et al comes from God.
 But 2 things happened that got me reflecting.

-I shared them in Facebook but want to share them here so good record and referral sake, and also with the hope that it resonates with you.
+I shared them in Facebook but want to share them here so safe of having good record and referral sake, and also with the hope that it resonates with you.

 1. I’M A LADY.
 NOT A MAN.
 I DON’T EVEN WANT TO BE A MAN

-Trans-wise, desire-wise, next life-wise or however else-wis, I so don’t want to be a man or be mistaken for one.
-I was born a find lady and just love being a lady.
+Trans-wise, desire-wise, next life-wise or however else-wise, I so don’t want to be a man or be mistaken for one.
+I was born a fine lady and just love being a lady.

 People often think I’m a man.
 Even though they’ve known about me for years, taken my courses, received my emails, are in my WhatsApp groups 😳etc, they automatically assume I’m a man.